Aerorozvidka: 2022 Russian invasion of Ukraine

 During the 2022 Russian invasion of Ukraine, squads of drone operators have often targeted Russian forces at night while immobile.
 On February 24, 2022, a large column of Russian military equipment moved toward Kyiv from Belarus along the right bank of the Dnieper river; later that day, the Ukrainian military units met the enemy near the town of Hostomel.
 In order to prevent the encirclement of the Ukrainian capital Kyiv, Ukrainian military units, supported by Aerorozvidka drones, attacked Russian troops from the direction of Malyn.
 After the first few hits, Russian troops dispersed their large columns into groups of five to ten vehicles, reducing their effectiveness.
 Under unit commander Lt Col Yaroslav Honchar, these units were able to destroy Russian forward military depots and disrupt the flow of supplies.
 Honchar, an IT marketing consultant who had previously served in the armed forces, had returned to active duty following the first Russian invasion of Ukraine in 2014.

-Aerorozvidka reported that high-speed Starlink terminals were a critical force multiplier in defeating Russian attack on Kyiv.
+Aerorozvidka reported that high-speed Starlink terminals were a critical force multiplier in defeating the Russian attack on Kyiv.
 The high level of coordination between combat brigades and drone units enabled the Ukrainian military to react quickly to evolving threats, which activists say would have been impossible without Starlink.
 The introduction of R18 octocopters, additional Starlink terminals, and eventually the Delta battlefield management system to the Ukrainian military would continue to improve these capabilities.